expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 #### Examples

-Responding to a notification tap by opening the URL that could be put into notification data (this is your, developer's responsibility and is not a part of Expo API)
+Responding to a notification tap by opening a URL that could be put into the notification's `data` (opening the URL is your responsibility and is not a part of the `expo-notifications` API):

 ```ts
 import * as Notifications from 'expo-notifications';